-DICOTS is accepting applications for the next group of participants between August 1st and September 14, 2018.
+DICOTS is accepting applications for the next group of participants until September 27, 2019.

 To apply, please send your CV along with a letter explaining your desire to participate in the program; please indicate your career goals, and identify your field of interest.